MeltwaterArchive/makenew-koa-service/README.md

 - Automatically lint on changes with [gulp].
 - Futuristic debuggable unit testing with [AVA].
 - Code coverage reporting with [Istanbul], [nyc], and [Codecov].
-- Continuous testing and deployment with [CircleCI].
+- Continuous unit and smoke testing and deployment with [CircleCI].
 - Automated dependency management with [Greenkeeper].
 - [Keep a CHANGELOG].
 - Consistent coding with [EditorConfig].